dag7dev/awesome-anbernic/README.md

 - Refund policy
   - [Anbernic, from their homepage](https://anbernic.com/pages/refund-policy):
-  15-Day Refund Policy - Undamaaed products can be refunded within 15 days after the delivery date(applicable only in selected destination countries).Once the item is returned to Anbernic warehouse for inspection，the refund process will begin in 3 working days.
+  15-Day Refund Policy - Undamaged products can be refunded within 15 days after the delivery date(applicable only in selected destination countries).Once the item is returned to Anbernic warehouse for inspection，the refund process will begin in 3 working days.
 Refunds will be credited within 5-10 working days. - JP EU and US.
   - Everyone else: check their policy on their website

 - Change battery low icon